sweetmans/InstagramPhotos/README.md

 ### Use

-Int your controller.
+In your controller.
 ```swift
 var picker: SMPhotoPickerViewController?
 ```
-First.
+- [x] First.
 It is importance to do this step.
-Be sour your app have Authorization to assecc your photo library.
+- [x] Be sour your app have Authorization to assecc your photo library.

-on your plist.info add one attrabute.
+- [x] on your plist.info add one attrabute.

 ```ruby
 kye: Privacy - Photo Library Usage Description
 String: Your app need assecc your photo library.
 ```
-And then request Authorization.
+- [x] And then request Authorization.

 ```swift
 PHPhotoLibrary.requestAuthorization { (status) in